-We entered into a license agreement in November 2017, effective September 2017, with CIEMAT and UCL Business PLC ("UCLB", and collectively with CIEMAT, "Licensors"), granting us worldwide, exclusive rights to certain patents, know-how and other intellectual property relating to LVs containing the human LAD-I gene solely within the field of treating LAD-I. Under the terms of the agreement, we are obligated to use commercially reasonable efforts to (a) develop and obtain regulatory approval for one or more products or processes covered by the licensed intellectual property, introduce such products or processes into the commercial market and then make them reasonably available to the public, (b) develop or commercialize at least one product or process covered by the licensed intellectual property in at least one country for at least two uninterrupted years following regulatory approval, and (c) use the licensed intellectual property in an adequate, ethical and legitimate manner.
+We entered into a license agreement in November 2017, effective September 2017, with CIEMAT and UCL Business PLC ("UCLB", and collectively with CIEMAT, "Licensors"), granting us worldwide, exclusive rights to certain patents, know-how and other intellectual property relating to LVs containing the human LAD-I gene solely within the field of treating LAD-I. Under the terms of the agreement, we are obligated to use commercially reasonable efforts to (a) develop and obtain regulatory approval for one or more products or processes covered by the licensed intellectual property, introduce such products or processes into the commercial market and then make them reasonably available to the public, (b) develop or commercialize at least one product or process covered by the licensed intellectual property for at least two uninterrupted years following regulatory approval, and (c) use the licensed intellectual property in an adequate, ethical and legitimate manner.
 In exchange for the license, we are obligated to pay Licensors an up-front payment, royalty payments in the mid-single digit percentages based on net sales of products or processes involving any of the licensed intellectual property, developmental and regulatory milestone payments, and sublicense revenue payments.
 We are responsible for prosecuting and maintaining the licensed patents at our expense, in cooperation with Licensors.
-We also have the first responsibility to enforce and defend the licensed patents against infringement and/or challenge, in cooperation with Licensors.
-For five years following the effective date of the license agreement, we have a right of first refusal to license (without charge) any improvements to the licensed intellectual property obtained by Licensors at market value.
+We also have the first responsibility to enforce and defend the license agreement, we have a right of first refusal to license any improvements to the licensed intellectual property obtained by Licensors at market value.
 We are obligated to license (without charge) any improvements to the licensed intellectual property that we create to Licensors for non-commercial use.

-As consideration for the licensed rights, we paid Licensors an initial upfront license fee of 60.03 million (approximately 0.04 million), which was expensed as R&D costs.
-We are obligated to make aggregate payments of up to 0.04 million (approximately 0.04 million) to Licensors upon the achievement of specified development and regulatory milestones.
+As consideration for the licensed rights, we paid Licensors an initial upfront license fee of 0.03 million (approximately 0.04 million), which was expensed as R&D costs.
+We are obligated to make aggregate payments of up to 0.03 million (approximately 1.5 million) to Licensors upon the achievement of specified development and regulatory milestones.
 With respect to any commercialized products covered by the LAD-I license, we are obligated to pay a mid-single digit percentage royalty on net sales, subject to specified adjustments, by us or our sublicensees or affiliates.
-In the event that we enter into a sublicense agreement with a sublicensee, we will be obligated to pay a portion of any consideration received from such sublicensees in specified circumstances.
+In the event that we enter into a sublicense agreement with a sublicense, we will be obligated to pay a portion of any consideration received from such sublicensees in specified circumstances.